pavelsvv/Streaming-Platform-Project/README.md

 # Music Streaming Platform SQL Project

 ## Description
 Database project simulating a music streaming platform.
+The goal of it is to extract insights using SQL queries based on different areas of interest such as artists, genres, tracks, and streaming data.

 ## Queries
 - Total streams per artist